Are Industrial 3D Printers Worth It?

 Blockage and over extrude detection sensors are present on industrial FDM printers.
 In comparison to replacing a whole extrude head, a common occurrence with desktop FDM machines.

-Industrial printers have priority over desktop printers when requesting top tier technical support.
+Industrial 3D printers have priority over desktop printers when requesting top tier technical support.
 Consequently replacement parts will have a shorter turnaround.

-Bed leveling is fully automated on the X series Markforged machines.
+Bed levelling is fully automated on the X series Markforged machines.
 Rather than needing human intervention, industrial printers use automation to eliminate potential errors.
 Expect to see major time saving’s and far less troubleshooting.

 Use monitoring hardware such as cameras to view the status of prints whilst away from the printer.
 In addition Markforged industrial printers can use fleet management software to check the status of all your printers!
 This includes material info, print times and the ability to distribute a print queue to various printers.